tibemolde/craft3-embedder/README.md

 ## Configuring Embedder

-No configuration is needed outside of runtime-options
+No configuration is needed outside of runtime-options, however you can tweak where video-posters are stored locally through the plugin-settings

 ## Using Embedder